AntoineJT/dos-games-steam-launchers/README.md

 revert the process without verify file integrity in Steam).

-For example, for the 3 heretic/hexen games supported, the original dosbox.exe file can be found in the base subfolder in the game files.
+For the 3 heretic/hexen games supported,
+the original dosbox.exe file to replace can be found in the `base/` subfolder in the game files.

 Antoine "AntoineJT" Tournepiche